roblox-csharp/roblox-cs/README.md

 In no particular order:
 - [x] built-in attributes (aka `@native`)
+- [x] variables
 - [x] local methods
 - [x] anonymous methods
+- [x] anonymous object creation
 - [x] returning
 - [x] calling
 - [x] lambdas
+- [ ] if using temporary variables and a regular variable with the same name is created, append temporary names with `_n` where `n` is the index of the temporary variable
+- [ ] emit comments
 - [ ] method overloading
 - [ ] using postfix unary ops as expressions (`doSomething(i++);`)
 - [ ] using assignments as expressions (`var x = i = 2;`)